AnonymousNomad/Vitalis_core/README.md

 ## Who I Am
 Self-taught developer.
 No degree.
 No corporate backing.
 No team.
-I believe sovereign intelligence belongs to the people.
+I believe sovereign intelligence belongs to the people, not corporations.
 FSI exists to give that back.

 ---

 ## What Vitalis Core Is
-An open source synthetic intelligence framework.
+This is not a wrapper.
+Not an API.
+Not another ChatGPT clone.
+This is an original synthetic intelligence framework designed and built from the ground up by one developer.

 Not artificial intelligence.
 Synthetic intelligence.
+The architecture, the design, the philosophy — all original.

 A blank slate.
 You train it.
 You shape it.
 You own it completely.
 Runs locally on your device.
 No cloud.
 No tracking.
 No corporate control.